 So there you have it!

-Three options for what you can do when visiting Auckland and when you only have a few hours to see it.
+Three options for what you can do when visiting Auckland Central and when you’re short on time.
 Feel free to mix and match ideas.

-Let me know if you have any further queries in the comments section below and I hope you have an awesome time.
+Let me know if you have any further queries in the comments section below.
 Take care!